-Net Stalker by Scott Grueninger | |
+Net Stalker by Scott Grueninger

-detectives do everything possible to solve a series of murders in
+cover.jpg (26876 bytes) Pressures mount as detectives do everything possible to solve a series of murders in Springfield.
+Evidence is practically nonexistent, but the murders have a common thread—the Internet.

-Net Stalker is a high tech mystery that confronts Detective Sergeant Sam Ashburn and his partner, Detective Mike Murphy.
-The story begins with the discovery of a young woman’s strangled body.
-This is the second body found in just a week.
-Similarities between murders suggest that this is the work of a serial killer.
 The detectives learn that a man had been calling and sending unwanted email to Karen Webster.
 Apparently, she met him online in a chat room.
 A link between murders is established when they discover that the first victim was also a regular visitor to the same chat room.
 Join the detectives as they enlist the aid of a psychologist and a systems expert to untangle this mysterious web.
-Scott Grueninger is a native of Cincinnati, where he works as a technical writer and webmaster.
-Net Stalker is his first novel, and the first in a planned series about Detective Sam Ashburn.
-When he’s not writing fiction, you can find this author reading murder mysteries.
-Scott Grueninger is a member of United Authors Association. |

 What reviewers have to say about Net Stalker